Monday, May 4, 2009

 TECHNOLOGY:

-Go to school web site: web.jordan.k12.ut.us/foothills/html
+Go to school web site: schools.jordandistrict.org/foothills/

-Click on the LINKS button
+Click on the STUDENTS button

 Click on Math Links